Have you heard of any advertisement claiming their product is “chemical-free?” How did you react?

 So far, we’ve only discussed single covalent bonds.
 How about double and triple bonds?
 How do we know if we need to draw multiple bonds?
 To answer this question, you will need to know the concept of a formal charge.

-By definition, a formal charge is the electrical charge difference between the valence electron in an isolated atom and the number of electrons assigned to that atom in a Lewis structure.
+A formal charge is the electrical charge difference between the valence electron in an isolated atom and the number of electrons assigned to that atom in a Lewis structure.
 Mathematically, the formal charge can be determined using the formula:

 where V is the number of valence electrons of the atom, N is the number of nonbonding electrons around that atom in a Lewis structure, while B is the number of bonding electrons around the same atom in the Lewis structure.